10 Toxic Foods for Cats You Should Avoid at All Costs

 • Cardiac arrest

-5. Raw Meat and Fish: Not Always Safe
+5. Raw Meat and Fish: Risks Beyond the Wild

 A cat looking eagerly at a plate of raw fish and chicken on a counter, with a warning about food safety.